haleykwok/Website_Hugo_Academic/content/project/healthcare/index.md

 ---
 title: University Health Services (UHS) Analysis
-summary: The healthcare services at UC Berkeley is undergoing a significant transformation with the integration of data analytics and technology.
-This project aims to leverage data analytics and optimization techniques to improve the efficiency and effectiveness of healthcare systems, specifically focusing on appointment scheduling and queue management within a healthcare facility.
+summary: This is a project (IEOR156) at UC Berkeley, made by Hin Chi Kwok.
+The healthcare services at UC Berkeley is undergoing a significant transformation with the integration of data analytics and technology; and we aim to leverage data analytics and optimization techniques to improve the efficiency and effectiveness of healthcare systems, specifically focusing on appointment scheduling and queue management within a healthcare facility.

 tags:
   - Management System